 The trophy was designed through a collaborative process of Brian's father and sculptor Thomas Marsh, with an emphasis on using Brian's original sketch as part of the design.

 Today that sketch lives on as the centerpiece of the newest edition of the CRFC logo seen below!
-This logo embodies the cutting-edge, technology drive, forward thinking nature of the sport pointing towards the idea of a fully humanoid player while simultaneously pointing to the history that serves as the foundation of our great sport.
+This logo embodies the cutting-edge, technology-driven, forward-thinking nature of the sport.
+The form conveys the idea of a humanoid player while simultaneously representing the history that serves as the foundation of our great sport.

 Trophy-3365